JACoW-org/docs-MEOW/docs/framework.md

-MEOW is organized in two parts:
+MEOW consists of two software components:

-- a web part
+- **MEOW webapp**, which serves as the Web Application Interface.
+- **MEOW worker**, which is the computational component.

+Communication between these two components occurs through Redis PUB/SUB channels.

+## MEOW Webapp

+The webapp component is responsible for providing a Web API that allows clients to:

+- Submit new tasks
+- Retrieve information about the progress status of tasks
-- a worker part
+- Retrieve the results of a task

-## Web

-The web part is built with Starlette.
+- Obtain information about the assets produced by tasks

-## Worker
+## MEOW Worker

-The worker is built with async operations.
+The worker component offers a list of events and is responsible for initiating them, routing information about their progress and results, and reporting errors.